danboyce92/Productivity-Tracker-App/README.md

 **Make it responsive**
 Hamburger menu for Navbar.
 See if there's a way to make a font's size be calculated by the width of it's own div.

+**Problem I have encountered**
+Regarding data structuring..
+I want to use a stacked bar chart to display the following.
+X axis - Each individual day of a specific week.
+Y axis - A stack of the various activities recorded.

+The problem is that any of the stacked barcharts I've seen create each stack from an individual object and that's not the way the app will store data.
+Data from this app will most likely have an individual object being an individual input (Actvitiy record).

+This might be resolved by exploring SQL databases, there might be a way to have SQL automatically render and represent data in different ways.